electron/node/doc/api/path.markdown

     // if currently in /home/myself/iojs, it returns '/home/myself/iojs/wwwroot/static_files/gif/image.gif'

-*Note:* If the path is a zero-length string then the current working directory
+*Note:* If the arguments to `resolve` are zero-length strings then the current
-        will be used.
+        working directory will be used instead of them.

 ## path.isAbsolute(path)